 Conversion of Class B Common Stock and Class C Common Stock.
-In February 2004, all outstanding shares of American Tower's Class B common stock were converted into shares of American Tower Class A common stock on a one-for-one basis pursuant to the occurrence of the "Dodge Conversion Event" as defined in American Tower's certificate of incorporation prohibits the future issuance of American Tower Class B common stock.
-Also in February 2004, all outstanding shares of American Tower Class C common stock were converted into shares of American Tower Class A common stock on a one-for-one basis.
+In February 2004, all outstanding shares of American Tower's Class B common stock were converted into shares of American Tower Class A common stock on a one-for-one basis pursuant to the occurrence of the "Dodge Conversion Event" as defined in American Tower's certificate of incorporation.
+American Tower's certificate of incorporation prohibits the future issuance of American Tower Class B common stock.
+Also in February 2004, all outstanding shares of American Tower Class A common stock on a one-for-one basis.
 American Tower's certificate of incorporation permits future issuances of shares of Class C common stock.